emutos/manual/usermanual/docs/index.md

 #### Sort Order ####

-You can also select how EmuDESK will sort the files in a folder: by name, type (extension), size and date.
+You can also select how EmuDesk will sort the files in a folder: by name, type (extension), size and date.
 Directories are always sorted to the top, then files.
 There is no option to reverse the sort order.

 There is also an option to not sort at all.
 This option shows you the files as they are in the directory.
 This is particularly useful in arranging the ``\auto`` folder of your boot disk, because at [boot time](#booting) EmuTOS will execute the files there in the order it encounters them in the directory.
 The sort order options apply whether you display files as text or icons.